Saffron Price Per Ounce 2024: Verified $30-$400 Ranges & Expert Buying Guide

 • Toasted and Infused: Lightly toast threads in a dry pan before steeping in warm liquid (water, broth, or milk) to release maximum flavor.

-• Reuse Threads: After making paella or risotto, let threads dry out and reuse them in milder dishes like rice pudding or tea.
+• Reuse Threads: After cooking, dry threads and reuse in milder dishes like rice pudding or tea.

 • Make Saffron Oil: Infuse olive oil with saffron for drizzling over seafood, pasta, or bread.